ANNarchy/ANNarchy/docs/Example.rst

 * :doc:`example/GapJunctions`: an example using gap junctions.

-* A collection of Brain/PyNN/NEST model reproductions is in the folder ``examples/pyNN``.
+* A collection of Brain/PyNN/NEST model reproductions in the folder ``examples/pyNN``.

 **Complex networks**

-* :doc:`example/STP`: an example of short-term plasticity based on the model of Tsodyks, Uziel and Markram (2000).
-Synchrony Generation in Recurrent Networks with Frequency-Dependent Synapses, The Journal of Neuroscience.
+* :doc:`example/STP`: an example of short-term plasticity based on the model of Tsodyks, Uziel and Markram (2000). *Synchrony Generation in Recurrent Networks with Frequency-Dependent Synapses*.
+The Journal of Neuroscience.

 **With synaptic plasticity**

 * :doc:`example/SimpleSTDP`: a simple example using spike-timing dependent plasticity (STDP).

+* :doc:`example/Ramp`: an example of homeostatic STDP based on the model of Carlson, Richert, Dutt and Krichmar (2013). *Biologically plausible models of homeostasis and STDP: Stability and learning in spiking neural networks*.
+IJCNN.

 Hybrid networks
 ==================

-* :doc:`example/Hybrid`: a simple hybrid network.
+* :doc:`example/Hybrid`: a simple hybrid network with both rate-coded and spiking parts.